 CI/CD Integrations

-Integrating Detectify into your CI/CD pipeline allows you to automatically trigger security scans as part of your build and deployment process.
-This ensures that new vulnerabilities are caught before or immediately after code reaches production.
+Integrating Detectify into your CI/CD pipeline automatically triggers security scans as part of your build and deployment process, catching new vulnerabilities before or immediately after code reaches production.

 Available CI/CD Integrations